Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Women's Barbell

-These bars are generally shorter at 6.5 feet and also a bit slimmer as well.
+These bars are generally shorter at 6.5 feet and a bit slimmer as well.

-Some male beginners should possibly consider using these bars due to the lower weight.
-I know this might require some men to overcome their ego, but good form always trumps more weight.
+Some male beginners should possibly consider using these bars due to their lower weight.
+I know this might require some men to overcome their egos, but good form always trumps more weight.

 They also have a rotating sleeve for powerlifting, just like the standard male one.